molitio/molitio-core/README.md

-Under development disclaimer: the following information regarding the project reflects the current direction for the future.
+Under development disclaimer:
+- The following information regarding the project reflects the current direction for the future.
 At the early stage of it, many components are not yet realized and possibly change in the future.
 The projects seeks like minded individuals and it is open source.
 Many of the connecting concepts yet not documented.
 As time goes it will be.

-Presently a universal component library is being built mainly with React and TypeScript, targeting esm, cjs, umd module types and seeks to work with server and client side alike.
+- Presently a universal component library is being built mainly with React and TypeScript, targeting esm, cjs, umd module types and seeks to work with server and client side alike.
 This libray later can be used for the building blocks of molitio.org, a PWA that will be a tool for #digital_samaritans and help document resource needs anywhere around the globe.

+- Legaly molitio foundation is not registered just yet, it is under progress to properly register it.

 # molitio.org by molitio foundation - In service of humanity for every human being.